tomas-aguado/gettingData-project-coursera/codebook.md

 # Codebook

-## The dataset is included in the UCI HAR Dataset folder following the folder structure defined in the ZIP provided.
+## The dataset is included in the UCI HAR Dataset that can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) it's mandatory to follow the folder structure defined in the ZIP provided in order for the script to work.
 It contains the following files:

-* 'features_info.txt': Shows information about the variables used on the feature vector.
+* features_info.txt': Shows information about the variables used on the feature vector.

 * 'features_info.txt': Shows information about the variables used on the feature vector.